 PhD, Faculty of Health and Medical Sciences (University of Copenhagen, 2013); M.Sc. and B.Sc Public Health (University of Copenhagen 2004/2002).
 Project manager (Roskilde Hospital, Region Sjælland 2013-15), Consultant (Municipality of Gladsaxe, 2002-2007).
 With DIS since 2016.

 Ph.D.
 (Garden History, Reading University, UK, 1996).
 B.Sc.
 (Horticulture, Reading University, UK, 1990.)
 Independent lecturer on garden and plant history since 1994.
-Author of eight books and numerous magazine and newspaper articles on the subjects of garden and plant history and design.
+Author of thirteen books, Author of numerous magazine and newspaper articles on the subjects of garden and plant history and design, Co-Author/Contributor to six books.
+Submersible Pilot for Seabourn on Expedition Cruise Ships.
 With DIS since 2010.

-Tommy Heisz.
+BA from The Danish School of Journalism, 2003.
 Author and freelance writer, primarily working with documentary, reportage and long-form journalism.
-Graduate from The Danish School of Journalism.
+With DIS since 2017.